Sensory hangovers. It's a thing.

 I fought the urge to scream and run into the carpark, covering my ears with my hands.

-Because, in addition to making me look different, I also know they won't completely tune out the noise.
+Because, in addition to making me stand out in a headphone-less venue, I also know they won't completely tune out the noise.
 And, how would I converse with my dining partner?
-They make my ears sweaty and, finally, for anyone who is bursting to praise Loops to me, I have indeed heard they offer a great discreet alternative to giant noise-cancelling headphones, but I find having things poked inside my ears deeply uncomfortable.

 I recalled the 5-4-3-2-1 grounding method that my wonderful Occupational Therapist taught me, which involves using your five senses to connect with the present moment.
 I looked around the restaurant, and decided to give it a go: